Skip to content

 Arguments

-• tracking: WeightsTracking tracking algorithm containing benchmark weights and optional fees.
+• tr: WeightsTracking tracking algorithm containing benchmark weights and optional fees.

 • X: Asset return matrix (assets × periods).